roastedpork/luko/user_testing_m.md

 ## Participant Selection
 * Pitch Luko to visitors willing to spend some time testing out Luko
 	* _Science Museum/Exhibition Road?_

+##REPORT
+After the building of Luko, a user-testing phase was performed to verfify Luko's efficacy with respect to the original hypotheses.

+Hyp1: Verified, gestures improve on physical movement significantly.
+On the x users tested, the number of 'switches' performed across the given desk space was on average 1.5x more than in the case with a standard hinged desk lamp.

+Hyp2:

+##Conceptualization of Luko:
+--	Luko to replace standard desk lamps

+	-Movement
+    	-Emotional rapport
+        -Productivity
+    -Sound
+    	-Emotional rapport

+	-Emotional rapport (we do NOT attempt to prove that this is necessary) -Movement
+        -Sounds
+    -Productivity
+    	-Movement
+        -Sounds